How far should you sight in a 223? This is a popular question for many people.

 Generally speaking, with a 100 yard zero, the shooter can place a 1 or 2 MOA size reticle on the center mass of a human size target and expect an effective hit.

-This zero is recommended for dedicated 200 yard
+- Recommended for a dedicated 200 yard zero

 Zeros for Heavier Bullets

 The recommended barrel length to squeeze the most performance out of the 223 or 5.56mm caliber bullet are 16" and 18".